Faust Park: History

 The land that would one day become Faust Park was originally owned by Frederick Bates, the second Governor of Missouri.
 In 1819, Bates built an estate on the land called Thornhill.
 The Thornhill Estate was added to the National Register of Historic Places in 1974.
 In 1968, Leicester Busch Faust acquired 100 acres of land and opened it to the public as a park.
 By 1995, the park had expanded to be nearly double its original size.
-Several attractions have since been erected in the park such as the St. Louis Carousel, a Carousel built in the 1920s from a amusement park in Forest Park.
-After St. Louis Highlands, an amusement park in Forest Park, burned to the ground in 1963, several workers saved what was left and many of the items were brought for display in Faust Park.
+Several attractions have since been erected in the park - such as the St. Louis Carousel, a Carousel built in the 1920s from an amusement park in Forest Park.
+After St. Louis Highlands (an amusement park in Forest Park) burned to the ground in 1963, several workers saved what was left and many of the items were brought for display in Faust Park.

 In 1998, The Butterfly House was opened to the public.
 The Butterfly House is operated by Missouri Botanical Gardens.